by Michael Buck

 Risinger provides a helpful overview and his own opinions about three major categories of lap siding on the market today: vinyl, engineered wood, and fiber cement.
 Here’s his take on the pros and cons for each option.

-Vinyl siding is a good choice when it comes to waterproofing a home because it’s made of PVC resin, a type of plastic material, which won’t rot and typically won’t mold.
-“The water just sheds right off,” Risinger says.
+Vinyl siding is a well known choice when it comes to waterproofing a home because it’s made of PVC resin, a type of plastic material.

-The material is a low-cost option for siding a home, but as Risinger points out, it’s not the most durable choice.
-In the video, he easily cuts through a vinyl siding sample with a pair of shears.
+· Low-cost option for siding a home, but not the most durable choice.
+Matt easily cuts through a vinyl siding sample with a pair of shears.

 Engineered Wood Siding Pros and Cons

-Engineered wood siding is an option that offers the look of natural wood, but with performance-enhancing additives that natural wood does not have.
+Engineered wood siding is an option that offers the look of natural wood, but with performance-enhancing additives.

-However, Risinger expresses concerns about engineered wood’s long-term durability.
-One is that the material may swell after prolonged exposure to water.
-In the video, he tests a piece of engineered wood siding, submerging one side in a small amount of water for approximately 48 hours.
-The dry side measures at .365 inches, while the wet side expands to .448 inches.
+- Material may swell after prolonged exposure to water.
+Matt tests a piece of engineered wood siding, submerging one side in a small amount of water for approximately 48 hours.
+The dry side measures at .365 inches, while the wet side expands to .448 inches

-Due to the potential for swelling, wood can buckle if the siding is not properly gapped and caulked at the butt joints.
-The use of caulk may cause appearance issues, since it does not accept paint the same way as the engineered wood does.
+- Due to the potential for swelling, wood can buckle if the siding is not properly gapped and caulked at the butt joints.

 Fiber Cement Siding Pros and Cons

-The material also maintains its dimensional stability when Risinger performs the water submersion test.
-He says that, for this reason, fiber cement siding doesn’t require gapping and caulking at the butt joints.
+- Fiber cement maintains its dimensional stability when Risinger performs the water submersion test.
+For this reason, fiber cement siding doesn’t require gapping and caulking at the butt joints.
 “That’s a really nice benefit.”

 More Fiber Cement Resources